NREL/resstock/docs/source/hpxml_to_openstudio.rst

 .. math:: CombinedEnergyFactor = \frac{EnergyFactor}{1.15}

 An ``extension/UsageMultiplier`` can also be optionally provided that scales energy usage; if not provided, it is assumed to be 1.0.

+An optional ``extension/IsVented`` element can be used to indicate whether the clothes dryer is vented.
+If not provided, it is assumed that the clothes dryer is vented.
+If the clothes dryer is vented, an optional ``extension/VentedFlowRate`` element can be used to specify the exhaust cfm.
+If not provided, it is assumed that the clothes dryer vented flow rate is 100 cfm.

 The clothes dryer may be optionally described as a shared appliance (i.e., in a shared laundry room) using ``IsSharedAppliance``.
 If not provided, it is assumed to be false.